 Six out of ten retired officers belong to MOAA, as do more than 30,000 active duty officers.
 Today, with about 370,000 members, MOAA is the nation’s largest military officers’ association and the main force among veterans’ groups in lobbying Congress to protect military retirement and survivor benefits.

 MOAA is an independent, nonprofit organization operated exclusively to benefit members of the uniformed services, their families, and survivors.
-MOAA is dedicated to preserving their entitlements and to maintain a strong defense.
+MOAA is dedicated to preserving their entitlements and maintaining a strong defense.

 MOAA National HQ is located in Alexandria, VA and is governed by a board of directors consisting of 36 officers from the seven uniformed services